der-On/Contao-MetaModels-OpenImmo/README.md

 ## Installation

-The files need to be placed within the folder system/modules/metamodels_openimmo/
+The contents of the `contao` folder needs to be placed within the folder `system/modules/metamodels_openimmo/`, while the the  `src` folder needs to go to `composer/anzui/metamodels_openimmo/src`.

 ## Import the Template